ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - `Single Copter or Coax Copter <http://ardupilot.org/copter/docs/singlecopter-and-coaxcopter.html>`__ flight control improvements
 - Improve SITL simulator to include a 3D viewer and objects
 - Helicopter autorotation support
+- Machine Vision/Learning example on a copter or rover
 - AirSim drone simulator support for ArduPilot SITL (see https://github.com/Microsoft/AirSim/)
 - JavaScript DataFlash log parser and a system for graphing user logs with similar capabilities to MAVExplorer, but hosted in users browsers
 - improve UAVCAN integration with ArduPilot